Northern nutcracker: Description

-Northern nutcracker ranges from 32–38 cm in length (from tip of beak to tip of tail) and has a wingspan ranging from 49–53 cm.
+Northern nutcracker ranges from 32 to 38 cm in length (from tip of beak to tip of tail) and has a wingspan ranging from 49 to 53 cm.
 It is a dark brown, broad-winged, short-tailed corvid.
 Body plumage is mid-to-dark chocolate brown, heavily spotted with white on face, neck, mantle and underparts.
 It has a large white loral spot, a white eye-ring, blackish-brown cap extending onto the nape, dark blackish wings with a greenish-blue gloss, all white vent, and dark tail with white corners above and a white terminal band on the undertail.
 In flight, broad wings, white vent and short tail are noticeable; the flight undulating.
 The black bill is slender to stout and rather long, sharply pointed, and varies in size amongst races.
 The iris, legs and feet are black.

 The voice is loud and harsh, somewhat similar to that of the Eurasian jay but slightly lower pitched and more on a single tone.
 It is described as kraak-kraak-kraak-kraak.